lbalbi/DKI-GNN/README.md

 ## INSTRUCTIONS:
-## 1 -
+## 1st Step
 ### For model evaluation over the "ogbn-proteins" or "ogbl-ppa" tasks' datasets, the GO and GO annotations sets need to be downloaded and put in the main folder "DKI-GNN" prior to running any script.
 They can be downloaded at http://release.geneontology.org/2020-06-01/ontology/index.html and http://release.geneontology.org/2020-06-01/annotations/goa , respectively.

-### 1 - For first time performing evaluation over HURI dataset:
+### For first time performing evaluation over HURI dataset:
 First run "huri_to_ogb_datatype.py" to load data and build pyg-readable link property prediction dataset similar to OGB's PPI dataset formats.
 Loading of OGB datasets "ogbl-ppa" and "ogbn-proteins" does not require this initial step.

 -----------------

-### 2 - Run the python script starting with "run_" followed by specific task name.
+### 2nd Step - Run the python script starting with "run_" followed by specific task name.
 See parameters for script.
 E.g. default embedding generation for rdf2vec KGE method and model evaluation for GCN-based link prediction over the HURI dataset can be done with command "python3 run_link_prediction.py --type DL --model GCN --compute_embedding --embedding rdf2vec"